Steven Horsford: Tenure

 Horsford served in six special sessions and four regular sessions of the Nevada legislature.
 In February 2009, he became Nevada Senate majority leader.
+At age 35, he was the youngest person to ever lead the chamber and was the first African American.
 In August 2011, Horsford appointed Senator Mo Denis to lead the caucus election efforts for the 2012 election cycle.

+He led the Democratic majority thorough the Great Recession, when state funding levels dropped by 44 percent below the amount needed to fund 2007 service levels.
+He championed a clean energy jobs initiative, sponsoring Senate Bill 152, announcing a plan to use stimulus funds to train Nevadans for jobs in renewable energy in an attempt to position the state as a leader in the "green economy."

+During his time in the legislature, Horsford drew criticism on two occasions related to fundraising.
+During his time in the legislature, Horsford drew criticism on two occasions related to fundraising.
+In 2010, he apologized for a letter from his PAC that solicited donations in exchange for private meetings with Democratic legislative leaders, which critics characterized as "pay to play."
+After the criticism, he apologized and discontinued the program.
+In 2011, he was among dozens of Nevada lawmakers who accepted a trip to the Bahamas funded by web poker company PokerStars ahead of legislation affecting the online gaming industry.
+He later returned the contributions.

-In November 2009, a Las Vegas television station caught Horsford illegally parking his SUV with his personalized license plate "State Senator 17" in a handicapped parking space at a park for six hours.
-The mother of a disabled child noticed the car.
+In November 2009, a Las Vegas television station caught Horsford illegally parking his SUV in a handicapped parking space at a park for six hours.
 Horsford apologized, saying, "There was no excuse.
 It should have never happened."
 He said that he had made a donation to a nonprofit group in the amount that he would have been fined had he been caught by law enforcement.

-In the summer of 2010, Horsford sent a fundraising letter from his PAC soliciting donations in exchange for private meals or receptions to meet with various Democratic legislative leaders and Senate committee chairs.
-After criticism that the letter amounted to "pay to play", he apologized and discontinued the solicitation program.

-In 2011, web poker company PokerStars treated Horsford to a trip to the Bahamas before the introduction of legislation that would benefit the online gaming industry.
-Horsford said, "It was productive.
-They made a good presentation."
-He received $37,500 in campaign contributions from PokerStars.
-The PokerStars PAC reported making contributions to 48 Nevada lawmakers in 2010.
-Horsford and some other legislators later returned the contributions.